Flare576/sofle/README.md

 Other complications are remembering that my left thumb can't hit `space` (resulting in a lot of prematurely sent messages), and attempting to hit the old locations for `ESC` and `BACKSPACE`.

+I'd really like to be able to flash both sides of the keyboard without flipping cords around.

 ### Victories

 The biggest wins so far are mostly on the **MOUSE** layer, which is a bit surprising considering how